mudigal-technologies/microservices-sample/README.md

 ![alt tag](https://github.com/vmudigal/microservices-sample/blob/version-three/documents/app-screens/01.%20Home.png?raw=true)

-When you click on the tab's one, two or three the data that you see on the screen is based on the data fetched by the respective service's database.
+Clicking on the tab's one, two or three the data that you see on the screen is based on the data fetched by the respective service by calling its database.

 ![alt tag](https://github.com/vmudigal/microservices-sample/blob/version-three/documents/app-screens/02.%20One.png?raw=true)

-Notice that the UUID generated for service-one which is in service-one-db is in sync with service-two and service-three tabs which is achieved by RabbitMQ.
+Notice that the UUID generated for service-one which lies in service-one-db is in sync with service-two and service-three tabs which is achieved by RabbitMQ (asychronous communication between microservices).

 ![alt tag](https://github.com/vmudigal/microservices-sample/blob/version-three/documents/app-screens/03.%20Two.png?raw=true)